 Each UCSBnetID account may have one or more "affiliations," which indicate the relationship between the account holder and UCSB.
 For example, a current student would have a "student" affiliation.
 The affiliation information is automatically updated as people join and leave the campus.

-Affiliations eligible for wireless service include:
+Affiliations eligible for VPN service include:

 - Academic Affiliate